optizenapp/theequestrian/SHIPPING-PRICE-UPDATE-GUIDE.md

 ### "No shipping rate for vendor: X"
 - Add the vendor to `exports/vendor-shipping-rates.csv`
 - Check vendor name spelling matches Shopify exactly
+- Or add a tag-based override if this product needs special shipping

 ### Prices look wrong
 - Verify shipping costs in CSV are correct